skiptools/skip-ui/README.md

 1. Give the downloaded symbol file the same name as the iOS symbol you want it to represent on Android.
 Keep the `.svg` file extension.
 1. Drag the file to your `Module.xcassets` asset catalog.

-When exporting from the SF Symbols app, selecting "Export for: Xcode 12" may result in sharper rendering on Android.
+> [!NOTE]
-{: class="callout info"}
+> When exporting from the SF Symbols app, selecting "Export for: Xcode 12" may result in sharper rendering on Android.

 See the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase) `ImagePlayground` for a concrete example of using a system symbol with an exported symbol image, and see that project's Xcode project file ([screenshot](https://assets.skip.dev/screens/SkipUI_Custom_Symbol.png)) to see how the symbol is included in the `.xcassets` file for the app module.

-SkipUI currently supports using the view's `foregroundStyle` and `fontWeight` to customize the color and weight of the symbol, but other symbol modifiers such as `symbolVariant` and `symbolRenderingMode` are currently unsupported.
+> [!WARNING]
-{: class="callout warning"}
+> SkipUI currently supports using the view's `foregroundStyle` and `fontWeight` to customize the color and weight of the symbol, but other symbol modifiers such as `symbolVariant` and `symbolRenderingMode` are currently unsupported.

 Downloaded symbols can be used directly, or they can be edited using an SVG editor to provide custom vector symbols for you app, as described at [Creating custom symbol images for your app](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).
 You use `Image(systemName:)` to load a system symbol image and `Image(_:bundle)` to load your custom symbol, as the following code shows: